-Limited Partnerships
+Limited partnerships

 For New Zealand tax purposes, a limited partnership is fiscally transparent for income tax purposes.
 Instead, income and expenditure of the limited partnership are attributed to its limited partners, in proportion to their respective shares.
-However, a limited partnership is not limited for other tax types, e.g., GST and employer obligations.
+However, a limited partnership is not fiscally transparent for other tax types, e.g., GST and employer obligations.